 Type 1 diabetes is a chronic disease.
-In type 1 diabetes, the cells in the pancreas that make insulin are destroyed, and the body is unable to make insulin.
-While the exact cause of type 1 diabetes is unknown, it is thought to be an autoimmune response; something, such as a virus, triggers the body’s immune system to create an antibody that kills the cells in the pancreas responsible for making insulin.
+In type 1 diabetes cells in the pancreas that make insulin are destroyed, and the body is unable to make insulin.

 Risk factors for type 1 diabetes are poorly understood.
 However, some factors have been tentatively identified.

-Heredity may be important in some cases of type 1 diabetes.
-If you have a family member with the condition, your risk of developing it is increased.
+Family history may be important in some cases of type 1 diabetes.
+If you have a family member with type 1 diabetes, your risk of developing increases.
 Several genes have been tentatively linked to this condition.
 However, not everyone who is at risk for type 1 diabetes develops the condition.
-It is believed that there must be some type of trigger that causes type 1 diabetes to develop.
+Many believe there must be some type of trigger that causes type 1 diabetes to develop.
+These could include:

 Race may be a risk factor for type 1 diabetes.
-It is more common in Caucasians than in those of Asian and African descent.
+It is more common in white individuals than in people of other races.

 - blurry vision